 As the weekend came to a close, I was talking with Boy about something that happened outside with one of his friends.

 We talked about what makes relationships tricky sometimes is navigating differences, choosing who you will keep plugging away with, deciding when to let go.
 We talked about how it takes TWO to keep a relationship going.
 We talked about how changing interests, priorities or circumstances can create distance between friends.
 We talked about how all kids and their parents see – or don’t see – and address situations from their own perspectives.
 We talked about how we might have handled this situation differently had the roles been reversed.
+Or maybe not.
 We talked about how deeply he feels things and how meaningful relationships are to him and how many kids are not as mature as he is in that way.
 And we talked about how as much as we might want to, we can’t control or change other people, only ourselves.
 You might be surprised to learn that I still struggle mightily with that last one.
 Ha.

 And then he looked up at me and asked, “What now, Mom?
 Are you telling me there’s something else I need to change about ME?
 Is there something else I need to do to make my friend like me again?
 You told me things would get better if I used my tools, if I didn’t give up.
 Well, I didn’t give up, things ARE a lot better, but why is ok for my friend to ignore me over and over again, but I’m still the one with the problem?
 Why have I been the one who had to work so hard all year to feel better about everything and why was it ALL my job?
 It isn’t fair.
 It seems like just because we found out I’m a GT/LD kid and I had to change schools, my friend suddenly sees me as not good enough anymore.
 How is that right?
 Why couldn’t there still be room for me?
 I wouldn’t have kicked him to the curb like that, especially if he was having a hard year.
 I guess we weren’t really friends.
 I heard you and Daddy talking about me after I came inside this afternoon.
-Daddy said I’m special, I feel and see things others don’t.
-I know that means I’m different, but why is that a problem, why is it MY problem?
+Daddy said I’m different, I feel and see things others don’t.
+I know that, but why is it a problem, why is it MY problem?
 My other friends from my old school still want to play with me, they don’t ignore me when they see me, so why is it different with him?
 We were best friends.
 I thought so, anyway.
 Why did my whole world have to change?
 We were together all the time.
 How could he just forget about me?”

 I stooped down, looked into his eyes and told him he doesn’t need to do another damn thing.
 YOU DO NOT NEED TO DO ANOTHER DAMN THING, DO YOU HEAR ME?
 JUST BE YOU.
 I’ve never been more proud of him.
 For not giving up.
 AND for letting go.